iamasink/scripts/README.md

   - A3	 - F15
   - Mode - F16

-The original functions for these keys (switching keyboard profile) are available in the FN layer.
+The original functions for these keys (switching keyboard profile) are in the FN layer.